Gratitude is like a muscle that can be exercised. It takes time to build.

 Every family and every person leaves a legacy.

-Spend time with your partner calling older family members and documenting their stories and life lessons.
+Spend time calling older family members and documenting their stories and life lessons.
 Or, just spend time thinking about childhood memories that have stuck with you.
 What did you learn from them?

 While no childhood is perfect, be grateful for the times you had with your family and recognize how it’s helped you grow.